trampgeek/moodle-qtype_coderunner/README.md

 dependent on the context.
 Finally the code in Extra Template Data is run (if any).
 Octave's `disp` function is replaced with one that emulates Matlab's more closely, but, as above: caveat emptor.

+ 1. **nodejs**.
+A question type in which the student's JavaScript submission is followed by the test code and the whole program is executed using *nodejs*.

 ## Templates